hareemraza/Mental-Health-In-Tech-Companies/README.md

 ### References

-The dataset was obtained from [OSMI Mental Health in Tech Survey](https://osmihelp.org/research) from the year 2014 (the first every mental health survey in tech companies)
+The dataset was obtained from [OSMI Mental Health in Tech Survey](https://osmihelp.org/research) from the year 2014 (the first ever mental health survey targeted at tech companies)